 Leftovers that are stored properly in the refrigerator will keep for up to 5 days.

-Sunday dinner, holiday dinner, or just a nice dinner with the family, this flavor packed rosemary orange glazed version is going to change your mind about pork loin.
+Sunday dinner, holiday dinner, or just a nice dinner with the family, this flavor packed rosemary orange glazed version is going to change your mind about pork tenderloin.
 It has become a family favorite over here!

 More Yummy Pork Recipes for Dinner: